-Housing Obligation: According the Five-Year Replacement to Implementation Plan for Fiscal Year 2009-10 through 2013-14 for the former redevelopment agency, there were no replacement housing obligations that were outstanding that were transferred to the Authority.
+According Replacement Housing Obligation: Five-Year to the Implementation Plan for Fiscal Year 2009-10 through 2013-14 for the former redevelopment agency, there were no replacement housing obligations that were outstanding that were transferred to the Authority.
 However, as the result of the Buchongo Settlement Agreement executed in July 1999, the former redevelopment agency agreed to provide 425 affordable housing units to low and moderate income residents.
 The Implementation Plan reflected that although the obligation had been substantially met, the former redevelopment agency was required to produce an additional eight units.
 The final eight units were completed through the rehabilitation of the Temple Art Lofts prior to the transfer of housing obligations to the Authority.
 As such, the Authority met the obligations for the production of affordable housing.